 Basil Kerr, Director

-Basil Kerr has served as the conductor of the Charleston Concert Band since 2015.
+Basil Kerr is in his tenth year as the conductor of the Charleston Concert Band.

-A native of Charleston, Mr. Kerr graduated from Bishop England High School; received a Bachelor of Music degree from the University of Miami; and a Master’s degree in Music from the University of South Carolina.
+A native of Charleston, Mr. Kerr graduated from Bishop England High School; earned a Bachelor of Music degree from the University of Miami; and a Master’s degree in Music from the University of South Carolina.
 He has completed his doctoral studies at USC.
-A French horn player, Kerr has performed the with the Miami Philharmonic, the Ives Festival Chamber Orchestra, the Charleston Symphony, the South Carolina Philharmonic, the Summerville Orchestra, and the North Charleston Pops.
+A performer on the French horn, Mr. Kerr has performed with the Miami Philharmonic, the Ives Festival Chamber Orchestra, the Charleston Symphony, the South Carolina Philharmonic, the Summerville Orchestra, and the North Charleston Pops.

 Mr. Kerr may be contacted at conductor@charlestonconcertband.org.